ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

  - /learn/publishing-packages-to-ballerina-central
 ---

 Dependencies used in a package are Ballerina library packages.
-A library package can be created with the `bal new` command.
+A library package can be created by executing the `bal new` command.

 ## Creating a Library Package